AnthonyDiBlasio/TUSK/README.md

 ## Description
 Tusk or Task Utiltily and Streamlining Kit is a project management software designed to represent a lite version of similar services provided such as: Jira, Monday, TRELLO, etc.
 ## User-Story
+As a project manager, I want to be able to create and assign tasks to team members, set deadlines, and track the progress of each task, so that I can effectively manage the workflow and ensure timely completion of the project

 ## Table of Contents
 * [Description](#description)